 Information about Children in Need

-This child/family centered website includes many resources, including the important annual report, The State of the World’s Children, which updates progress made toward achieving the goals set in 1989 in the Rights of the World’s Children.
+This child/family centered website includes many resources, including The State of the World’s Children, last updated in 2019, which shows progress made toward achieving the goals set in 1989 in the Rights of the World’s Children.

 The What We Do section provides further links to UNICEF’s projects on child protection, survival, indication, emergency and humanitarian action, and gender equality.